hzhou715/722-final-project-Planning-and-Acting-for-Least-Effort-Biking-Routes-in-a-City-Grid/README.md

 ## 1. Project overview

-This project implements least-effort path planning in a SimpleGrid grid environment, using a classical planner (such as Fast Downward).
-It also compares two acting strategies (Run-Lookahead and Run-Lazy-Lookahead).
-Each grid cell encodes terrain difficulty; moving into a cell adds its cost to the plan.
-The planner minimizes total cost to reach the goal, and an acting loop executes the plan.
+This project explores classical PDDL planning and acting strategies in a dynamic grid environment, simulating a cyclist navigating an 8×8 city grid with varying terrain difficulty.
+The goal is to reach a destination while minimizing physical effort (terrain cost), even when encountering unexpected blocked cells.

-We will use an existing grid simulator (i.e., SimpleGrid) rather than building one from scratch.
-A small translator will export the simulator state to PDDL (objects, adjacency, per-cell costs) and import the resulting plan back into the simulator.
-This keeps modeling simple and leverages classical planners’ strength at path search.
+This project investigates replanning strategies for cost-optimal grid navigation in dynamic environments with terrain costs and blocked obstacles.

 ### 1.1 Research question
-How does terrain difficulty, represented as action cost, affect planning and acting performance?
+If there is a newly blocked cell in the city grid, how do different strategies react to changing conditions?

 ### 1.2 Comparison
-We compare Run-Lookahead and Run-Lazy-Lookahead on planning time, total effort, plan length, and number of replans.
+We compare **Run-Lazy-Lookahead** (reactive replanning) and **Run-Full-Lookahead** (proactive replanning) against baseline strategies including greedy heuristics, random walk, and no replanning.
 We expect Run-Lookahead to replan more and achieve lower total cost, while Run-Lazy-Lookahead plans faster but may yield higher cost.

 ---